influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/_index.md

 The Flux Experimental package includes experimental functions that perform various tasks.

 {{% warn %}}
-### Use experimental functions at your own risk
-Experimental functions are subject to change and are **not recommended for production use**.
+### Experimental functions are subject to change
-At any time, experimental functions and packages may:
+Please note that experimental packages and functions and may:

 - be moved or promoted to a permanent location
 - undergo API changes
 - stop working with no planned fixes
-- be removed without warning nor published explanation
+- be removed without warning or explanation

-**By using experimental functions and packages, you agree to these risks.**
 {{% /warn %}}

 ## Experimental functions